laurocaetano/laurocaetano.github.io/_posts/2014-06-30-computer-science-is-not-science.md

 and build a box about it.

 For example the square root method.
-You can build a box around this method which may contain a complicated set of rules, but you don't need to know how it proceeds in the inside.
+You can build a box around this method which may contain a complicated set of rules, but you don't need to know how it works in the inside.

 e.g.

 ![Square root method](/images/square_root.png "Square root method")

-The nice thing about this abstraction is that you can compose things without needing to know how these abstractions are inside.
+The nice thing about this abstraction is that you can compose things without needing to know how these abstractions works.
 For example the sum of the square root of 4 and the square root of 2.

 There are a lot of black-boxes examples in this first class, but I will not